traut/opentaxii-echo/README.rst

 Simple Echo implementation of OpenTAXII Persistence API.
 --------------------------------------------------------

 Echo Persistence API is fully stateless implementation of OpenTAXII Persistence API.
 The state of a TAXII server is defined by state parameters in a GET query.
+Default values are defined in a configuration file `opentaxii-config.yml <https://github.com/traut/opentaxii-echo/blob/master/opentaxii-config.yml>`_.

 For example, Discovery request sent to::